Has Barack Obama Watched His Own Scene In Fleabag?

 While the list may come as a pleasant surprise, it's also important to note that many of the works mentioned on it are the products of women across the industry whose efforts haven't received the recognition that they deserve.

-As for Waller-Bridge...well, she has yet to react to the honor.
+As for Waller-Bridge...well, she has yet to react to the honour.
 But given that she herself created and wrote Fleabag, I'm pretty sure we can guess how she feels.

 Advertisement